mmbdtp/mmbdtp.github.io/seq-analysis/genome-assembly.md

 If you are unsure about files and file types, please review [Crash Course Computer Science episode 20](https://www.youtube.com/watch?v=KN8YgJnShPM&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo&index=21).
 The [Crash Course Computer Science episode 21](https://www.youtube.com/watch?v=OtDxDvCpPL4&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo&index=22) is also helpful in understanding compression (.gz, .zip).

-If you complete this exercise (using Galaxy), please attempt the [same process on the command line](/seq-analysis/genome-assembly-cli).

 ## What is a genome assembler doing?